 Logging companies feared this would happen and worked 24/7 in the broad redwood valleys and kept logging old growth forests that were there long before men were ever entered these valleys.

 In the seventies only an alarming 15% of the rich redwood forests remained, nowadays only 4% still exists and even today, as you read this, old growth Californian forests are being logged (more).

-According to redwood standards, Hyperion is quite young and still growing vigourously.
+According to redwood standards, Hyperion is quite young and still growing vigorously.
 Sillett thinks the tree might be "only" 600 years old, which is about 20 years in human time .

-Until July 2006 the tallest known Sequoia sempervirens was "The Stratosphere Giant" (image on the left).
-He is 112.83 m tall (measured in 2004, Steve Sillett) en was only discovered in August 2000 (by Chris Atkins) in Humboldt Redwoods State Park, California, where a lot of these giants grow.
+Until July 2006 the tallest known Sequoia sempervirens was "The Stratosphere Giant" (image on the right).
+This tall tree measures 112.83 m (measured in 2004, Steve Sillett) en was only discovered in August 2000 (by Chris Atkins) in Humboldt Redwoods State Park, California, where a lot of these giants grow.
 It is very difficult to appreciate the majestic height of these trees from a photo.
 The image on the left gives a little bit a sense of scale: on the right you can see a person hanging on a climbing rope (click to view a larger version).

 Just as is the case with other giants, like the "The Federation Giant" (112 m), the exact location is kept secret by the park rangers to avoid a tourist stampede to the tree.
 This could unbalance the fragile ecosystem of the forest and could harm the tree directly: in the past things already went wrong for tall trees that became too popular (see below).